-This is done in the same exact way as for ID->ID except the undo_partition.py script would use the -t time setting and -i would use a time interval value.
+This is done in the same exact way as for ID->ID->ID except the undo_partition.py script would use the -t time setting and -i would use a time interval value.

 Hopefully these working examples can help you get started.
 Again, please see the pg_partman.md doc for the full details on all the functions and features of this extension.
-If you have any issues or questions, feel free to open an issue on the github page: https://github.com/keithf4/pg_partman pg_partman does not support having child table names that do not match its naming convention.
-I've tried to implement that several times, but it's too difficult to support in a general manner and just ends up hindering development or breaking a feature.
-Your situation likely isn't exactly like the ones below, but this should at least provide guidance on what is required.
+If you have any issues or questions, feel free to open an issue on the github page: https://github.com/pgpartman/pg_partman

 This document is an aid for migrating an existing partitioned table set to using pg_partman.
-Please note that at this time, this guide is only for non-native partitioning.
-The easiest way to migrate to a natively partitioned table is to create a brand new table and copy/move the data.
+Please note that at this time, this guide is only for non-native, trigger-baed partitioning.
+Documentation for native partitioning is in the works, but it will be mostly focused on PostgreSQL 11 since 10 was very limited in its partitioning support.
+For now, the easiest way to migrate to a natively partitioned table is to create a brand new table and copy/move the data.